tu2-atmanand/task-board-docs/docs/6_Features/15_Plugin_Integrations/5_Reminder_Plugin_Integration.md

 Reminder plugin supports different kinds of formats to add the reminder date or date-time property.
 But Task Board only supports one of the format, by default.
 This is also the default format of the Reminder plugin.

-You can set reminders by putting (@YYYY-MM-DD HH:mm) to the TODO list.
+You can set reminders by putting (@YYYY-MM-DD HH:mm) to the inline-task :
 ```md
 - [ ] Task 1 (@2021-09-15 20:40)
 ```